 This eye disease, also known as Collie Eye Anomaly (CEA), is a hereditary condition affecting Collies, Shelties, and some related breeds.
 It is a congenital developmental disorder of the back of both eyes that can lead to visual impairment or even blindness.

-When the body develops antibodies against its own structures, this is referred to as an autoimmune disease.
-The immune system mistakenly attacks parts of the body, damaging certain functions and organs and even destroying them completely.
-Autoimmune diseases in dogs include individual forms of pemphigus and lupus, which will be explained in more detail below.
+When the body produces antibodies against its own structures, this is referred to as an autoimmune disease.
+The immune system mistakenly attacks parts of the body, thereby damaging certain functions and organs—in some cases leading to their complete destruction.
+Autoimmune diseases in dogs include various forms of the pemphigus and lupus complexes.
 The individual diseases are distinguished based on the different target structures in the body.

 The prostate gland is the most important sex gland in male dogs.
 It is located behind the bladder and surrounds the beginning of the urethra.
 The secretion produced by the prostate gland is a component of semen and is ejaculated together with the sperm produced in the testicles.
 Prostate disorders are usually diagnosed in older, unneutered male dogs.
 These disorders can cause various changes in the gland.